slowjuggler/Huffman-Tree/README.md

 1. Description.

-A little code demonstrating Huffman algorithm.
+A little code demonstrating Huffman algorithm (https://en.wikipedia.org/wiki/Huffman_coding).
 Huffman coding assigns codes to characters such that the length of the code depends on the relative frequency or weight of the corresponding character.

 2. Installation.